basanovase/basanovase.github.io/_posts/2023-01-23-seagull-spotter.md

 I'll apply these as a function to the class so I can toggle them on and off and gauge the impact.
 I'm also going to add a list of the crops so I can use them later if I want to do any classification tasks.

 I'm also going to add a function to increase the size of the snip, so that the snipped image extends past the edges of the whole detected object.
+We'll also add in the size filtering we discussed.

 {% highlight python %}